CellAg Landscape

 Cellular agriculture in Germany

 Cellular agriculture (cellag) products have been introduced to Singapore in the end of 2020.
-We see the launch of precision fermentation products in the USA or the US approval for the cultivated meat products from UPSIDE Foods and GOOD MEAT in June 2023.
+We saw the launch of precision fermentation products in the USA or the US approval for the cultivated meat products from UPSIDE Foods and GOOD Meat in June 2023.
 Where does Europe position itself in the cellag industry?
 This article will focus on Germany and covers startups with technological advancements, investments in Germany, the political landscape, German Universities, and societal organizations providing support for cellag.

 Startups